Futures contracts sit at the center of financial trading. They help manage price risks and let traders ride market trends.

 Margins and Leverage

-Futures trading involves high leverage and margin.
-Remember:
+Futures trading is all about leverage and margin.
+Here’s what to know:

-- If the market moves against a trader’s position, they can lose more than what they deposited as initial margin.
+- If the market moves against you, you can lose more than your deposit.

 Speculating with Futures Contracts